 Make them aware of treatment options: It’s important to bring the subject of proper professional treatment into the conversation when helping someone trying to quit drugs or alcohol.
 Many think of treatment and rehab as only available for the rich as part of a residential programme.

 The truth in the present day is quite different.
 Non-residential programmes are available flexibly and at a tenth of the cost of traditional rehabilitation programmes and are just as effective if not more so.
-4-week online treatment programmes are also available, which can be particularly helpful at the moment as we self-isolate due to COVID-19 and most face to face treatment services are still closed
+Our online treatment programme is also available to anyone with a computer and wifi, worldwide.

 Although all of the above is helpful and important to consider, the bottom line is that the majority of ketamine users will benefit from speaking to a qualified experienced psychotherapist.
 These professionals will help them deal with the psychological reasons as to why they use ketamine and will empower them to deal with the negative psychological effects that they can cause.